techstackmedia/pillometer-ai/README.md

   - `onChange`: Function to handle input change.
   - `sx`: Additional styles for the input field.
   - `cn`: Additional classes for the input field.
+  - `stopListening`: Abort the text to speech conversion
+  - `startListening`: Start the text to speech conversion
+  - `listening`: Listen to user's speech for speech-text conversion

 #### 4. **Card Component**